 SRM Protection Groups vs. a FlashArray Protection Groups

-People who are familiar with Pure Storage FlashArray terms, would recognize this name--the FlashArray also uses the term Protection Groups.
-It is important to note that these are related mechanisms (in that they both have to do with replication) but they are not the same.
+People who are familiar with Pure Storage FlashArray terms will recognize this name-the FlashArray also uses the term Protection Groups.
+It is important to note that these are related mechanisms (in that they both have to do with replication) but they are not the same in SRM vs FlashArray.

 An SRM protection group includes one or more volumes that must be failed over together.
 A volume can only be in one SRM protection group at a time.